kaplayjs/kaplay-site/src/content/misc/en/presskit.md

 ## About

-KAPLAY (/ˈkæpleɪ/) is a JavaScript library that helps you make games fast and fun!
+**KAPLAY** (/ˈkæpleɪ/) is a JavaScript library that helps you make games fast and fun!
 With an easy API and a focus on games, you can create games quickly with no much lines of code.

-KAPLAYGROUND is the official playground of KAPLAY, where you can test our examples and learn how to use KAPLAY.
+**KAPLAYGROUND** is the official playground of KAPLAY, where you can test our examples and learn how to use KAPLAY.

-We are also working in KAPLAY Editor, a games editor for KAPLAY, where you can create games in your browser.
+We are also working in **KAPLAY** **Editor**, a games editor for KAPLAY, where you can create games in your browser.

 ## Features